the-customer-bureau/Coding-Test-PHP-Gacela/README.md

 - https://github.com/gacela-project/gacela-example
 - https://github.com/gacela-project/symfony-gacela-example

-#### Please also see the code that's already in the `src` folder and think about how you module might work.
+#### Please also see the code that's already in the `src` folder and think about how your module might work.

 ## Setup